Mian Iftikharuddin

 Mian Iftikharuddin (Punjabi, میاں افتخارالدیں; 8 April 1907 – 6 June 1962) was a Pakistani politician, activist of the Indian National Congress, who later joined the All-India Muslim League and worked for the cause of Pakistan under the leadership of Muhammad Ali Jinnah.
+He was known for his left-wing politics and briefly served as the Provincial Minister for Rehabiilitation of Refugees in Punjab.

-Early life
+Early life and education

 Mian Muhammad Iftikharuddin was born on 8 April 1907 in British India (in modern-day Baghbanpura, Lahore, Punjab, Pakistan) to the wealthy Arain Mian family, the custodians of the Shalimar Gardens, Lahore.
 His relations included Sir Mian Muhammad Shafi and Sir Mian Abdul Rashid.
 Mian Iftikharuddin was educated at Aitchison College and the University of Oxford.

 Political career

 Indian National Congress

 Mian Iftikharuddin joined the Congress Party in 1936.
 He was elected to the Punjab Provincial Assembly in 1937 and became the President of the Punjab Provincial Congress in 1940, serving in that position until 1945.
-He was a member of the All India Congress Committee from the 1930s to the mid 1940s.
+He was a member of the All India Congress Committee from the 1930s to the mid-1940s.
 Iftikharuddin was very close to Jawaharlal Nehru.

 In 1937, he was instrumental in introducing the Kashmir leader Sheikh Abdullah to Nehru.

 Iftikharuddin opposed the Muslim League's Lahore Resolution and declared that "any attempt at disrupting the unity of [India's] spirit is a betrayal of the history of a thousand years.”
 However, by 1942, he was supporting C. Rajagopalachari's formula for granting the Pakistan demand, which was rejected by Congress Working Committee.
 In 1945, Iftikharuddin resigned from the Congress Party and joined the Muslim League.
 According to scholar Asdar Ali, he was persuaded to join the Muslim League by his colleagues in the Communist Party of India, which had by then decided to work for "Muslim self-determination".